refinedev/refine/documentation/blog/2022-09-22-refine-supabase-auth.md

 ---
 title: OTP Authentication with Supabase and Twilio in React
 description: We'll implement OTP(SMS) authorization using Twilio and Supabase in React app.
 slug: supabase-twilio-otp-authentication-in-react
 authors: vijit_ail
-tags: [react, supabase, refine, authentication,otp,login]
+tags: [react, supabase, refine, authentication, otp, login]
 image: https://refine.ams3.cdn.digitaloceanspaces.com/blog/2022-09-22-refine-supabase-auth/social.png
 hide_table_of_contents: false
 ---

 ## Introduction

 Passwords are one of the most popular ways to authenticate a user.
 However, passwords have disadvantages, such as being subject to brute force attacks and data breaches.

 Another significant problem with password-based login is that keeping track of different passwords can become challenging.
 This is where the term 'OTP' (One Time Password) can be helpful.